Towards a theory of model distillation

 \section{Statistical theory: bounds on sample complexity}

 We now study the sample complexity of PAC-distillation, without imposing any computational constraints on the algorithms.
-Our main results in this section are: \begin{itemize} \item Distilling a class $\cF$ into a class $\cG$ is no harder than learning $\cG$.
-Furthermore, there are some cases where $\cG$ requires a high number of samples to learn, but we can distill from $\cF$ to $\cG$ with no samples; see Section~\ref{sec:distillation-easier}. \item The low sample complexity of distillation is a general phenomenon -- whenever $\cF$ is \textit{perfectly distillable} into $\cG$ (defined below), very few samples are needed to do so; see Section~\ref{sec:perfect-distillation-easy}. \item On the other hand, there are cases in which agnostic distillation of $\cF$ into $\cG$ can have high sample complexity; see Section~\ref{sec:agnostic-distillation-hard}. \item Finally, we pose the problem of determining a combinatorial property that controls the sample complexity of distillation.
-We prove that a natural candidate for this property fails; see Section~\ref{sec:open-problem-combinatorial-characterization}. \end{itemize}
+Our main results in this section are: \begin{itemize} \item Distillation has a low sample complexity -- whenever $\cF$ is \textit{perfectly distillable} into $\cG$ (defined below), very few samples are needed to do so.
+In particular, distilling typically requires fewer samples than learning; see Section~\ref{sec:perfect-distillation-easy}.

+\item Nevertheless, agnostic distillation may have a high sample complexity.
+This follows from results of \cite{ben2011learning} in the KLCL model of learning, and we give a new proof here; see Section~\ref{sec:agnostic-distillation-hard}.

+\item Next, we give an upper bound on the sample complexity of agnostic distillation, based on the \textit{Pareto Frontier} of the classes, which shows that distilling can be much easier than learning in some settings; see Section~\ref{sec:pareto-frontier-bound}.

+\item Finally, in personal communication Fan Chen and Sasha Rakhlin \cite{chenrakhlin} have kindly pointed out an equivalence between agnostic distillation and the General Learning Setting of Vapnik \cite{vapnik1995nature}.
+This implies that there is no simple analogue of the VC-dimension that characterizes the sample complexity of agnostic distillation; see Section~\ref{sec:impossibility-characterizing-sample-agnostic-distillation}. \end{itemize}

-Throughout this section, we view $f \in \cF$ and $g \in \cG$ simply as functions, ignoring how they are represented (e.g., neural network, decision tree, or truthtable), which only mattered in previous sections due to the computational constraints om the distillation algorithms.
+Throughout this section, we view $f \in \cF$ and $g \in \cG$ simply as functions, ignoring how they are represented (e.g., neural network, decision tree, or truthtable), which only mattered in previous sections due to the computational constraints on the distillation algorithms.